chaairman/spaced-repetition-app/spaced-repetition-app-implementation.md

     * Reference: Find a clear SM-2 implementation guide online.
 * **Discord Review Update (`POST /reviews/discord`):**
     * Input: `cardId`, `outcome` (correct, incorrect), `botApiKey`.
-    * Logic: Map outcome to a fixed web rating and use the *same* SRS update logic as above.
+    * Logic: Map outcome to a fixed web rating and use the *same* SRS update logic function as above.
         * `correct` -> Simulate a `"Good"` rating.
         * `incorrect` -> Simulate an `"Again"` rating.
     * Update the card's `interval`, `ease_factor`, `next_review_at` in the database.